Square Underwriting FAQ

 Square also conducts periodic account reviews of your business to ensure it is in good health as it evolves over time.
 The review frequency ranges from between once a year to once a month, based on internal criteria.
 Reviews are a common practice in the financial services industry.
 The information collected during this process is used to confirm that Square has an accurate, up-to-date assessment of your business and helps Square protect all the users on our platform, as well as their customers.

 How will Square handle my data securely and safely?

 Square is committed to keeping all of your information safe, secure and private.
-The information provided is reviewed solely by the Accounts team and is only used for the purpose of our review.
+The information provided is reviewed solely by the Account Services team and is only used for the purpose of our review.